elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 When the machine turns on, it will enter a `RESET` phase, which initializes registers and puts the processor into a known state.
 After that, the following "state machine" starts running (one step every clock cycle):

 1. **Fetch Instruction -** In this state, whatever address is in the `PC` register will be used to fetch the next instruction.
-In a basic RV32I architecture *every* instruction (including all arguments) is exactly 32 bits[^3].
-The 32 bits are used to pack the "op-code" (which instruction this is, e.g., `add`) and the arguments (e.g., source register x1 and destination register x2).
+In a basic RV32I architecture *every* instruction (including all operands) is exactly 32 bits[^3].
 When the instruction has been fetched from memory, the address in PC is increased by 4 bytes (32 bits) so that it points to the next instruction.
-2. **Decode Instruction -** The processor will now look at all the bits in the instruction and decide on the operation to execute.
-For example, if the instruction is `add x1, x2, x0`, it will make registers `x2` and `x0` available as the inputs to the ALU and will configure the ALU to do an addition and store it in `x1`.
+2. **Decode Instruction -** The 32 bits in the machine code instruction are used to pack the "op-code" (which instruction this is, e.g., `add`) and the operands (e.g., source register x1 and destination register x2).
+The processor will now look at these bits and decide on the operation to execute.
+For example, if the instruction is `add x1, x2, x0`, it will make registers `x2` and `x0` available as the inputs to the ALU and will configure the ALU to do an addition.
 3. **Execute Instruction -** In this state, the operation, whatever it was, is executed.
 This might mean performing the addition for an `add` instruction, or calculating the address of a `load` instruction.
-4. **Store -** For instructions that do memory operations, this final phase stores a register's value into memory (for a `store` instruction), or reads the value from memory and stores it in a register (for a `load` instruction).
+4. **Store/Writeback -** The final phase writes the result un the bus into memory or into a destination register.

-[^3]: On other architectures, instructions may be followed by arguments, and a RISC-V with the `C` extension allows for "compressed" instructions that are 16 bit wide, but in this course we will only use purely 32-bit instructions.
+[^3]: On other architectures, instructions may be followed by operands, and a RISC-V with the `C` extension allows for "compressed" instructions that are 16 bit wide, but in this course we will only use purely 32-bit instructions.

 When the "store" phase is complete, the cycle starts again from the beginning.